January 20, 2020

 Their development team tried out various options, including Node.js and Go, before finally deciding on Elixir—it brought significant improvements in performance, while its syntax was similar to Ruby’s, which made it easy to learn.

-This is how lead engineer Ben Marx summarized the benefits of the switch:
+This is how lead engineer Ben Marx summarized the benefits of the switch back then:

 Elixir has proven so efficient that testing the limits of our services became a challenge unto itself, requiring investment in new benchmarking tools and strategies.
 In a recent test, for example, our most heavily trafficked service was able to handle 8x our average traffic load, without autoscaling, before the database proved to be a bottleneck.